 Terracing your slope using natural and homegrown materials can also give you a series of smaller areas you are free to get creative with.
 Terraces can be created with logs, wooden stakes, and brush, or any other sustainable materials.
 The terraces keep runoff from flowing straight downhill while the smaller areas can be used as smaller gardens for cover crops intended to enrich the soil while holding it in place.

 Perennial fruit trees, herbs, and berry bushes take to soil well.
 So do trees and bushes.
 The latter have roots that will dig deep into the soil while their leafy canopies break up the heavy rainfall, giving adequate protection to the soil underneath.
 Other ideas include grasses, groundcover, broadleaf plant species, and legumes.

 As long as the plantings you use are appropriate for your growing zone, the vegetative growth will give the soil the weight it needs to remain firmly in place.
 These crops also add nitrogen to the topsoil, which contributes to soil quality and health.

 These cover crops have other benefits.
 Once sprouted, cover vegetation protects your property from wind and water erosion.
 They allow water flow through their root systems and increase your levels of water infiltration.

 Once fully grown, your plantings will provide a lush hillside backdrop with enough to withstand the rain with little effort on your part.

 Erosion control technology forces soil to stay put on a steep hill.
-Geotextiles and erosion control mats are created using biodegradable synthetic materials that protect your soil from erosion.
-The mats are specially created to allow seeds to breathe and take root.
-Over time, the erosion control geotextiles and mats break down, adding to the nutrient content of the soil.
+Geotextiles and erosion control mats are engineered materials to protect your soil from erosion.
+The mats are designed to promote vegetation growth.